meditationstuff/protocol_1/main.txt.md

 The way to untangle attention [from other things and even completely] is no different than untangling anything else from anything else (muscles, imagery, knowing; see other sections).
 It’s all bodymind, all experience.

 [See also: https://twitter.com/eating_entropy/status/1367920780823044097 Last accessed: 2021-03-05]

+### “inner space” and physical/social grace

+(epistemic status: not exactly, maybe too extreme, needs more qualification, at least, and, but, etc.)

+“Internal” action, “mental” actions, perhaps (but not exactly*) even “subtle” actions are essential until they’re not (if ever) but there’s a sense in which perhaps all such actions are inherently jammy, grindy, frictiony, contradictory, contentious somewhere deep down.
+As in, any action that doesn’t stabilize or move the (“)physical(“) body, smoothly, coherently, is perhaps in some sense wasteful or ultimately superfluous.

+*This isn’t quite right because perhaps something like “inner space” transforms, thins, becomes re-known (cf. “just this” and luminosity**).
+But that doesn’t negate fantasy, imagination, play, shared dreaming, the positive (inner) spaces between (us).
+And/but/though/also, there’s senses in which thinking (“mental” action, mental effort) ultimately isn’t needed for any of that***. (“Ultimately,” as in eventually, because mind stuff is sometimes for sure needed until it isn’t.)

+**”in the seeing just the seen, in the hearing just the heard”; centerlessness, agency-less-ness (not saying these are necessarily good, necessary, inevitable but sketching out the space)

+***see section: merely just having the experience itself, and, technical debt is good, actually

 dark phenomenology and presence/absence conceptions: